openshift-cs/rosaworkshop/OSD4/8-networking.md

 ![OSToy Diagram](/images/3-ostoy-arch.png)

 As can be seen in the image above, we have defined at least 2 separate pods, each with its own service.
-One is the frontend web application (with a service and a publicly accessible route) and the other is the backend microservice with a service object created so that the frontend pod can communicate with the microservice (accross the pods if more than one).
+One is the frontend web application (with a service and a publicly accessible route) and the other is the backend microservice with a service object created so that the frontend pod can communicate with the microservice (across the pods if more than one).
 Therefore this microservice is not accessible from outside this cluster, nor from other namespaces/projects (due to OSD's network policy, **ovs-networkpolicy**).
 The sole purpose of this microservice is to serve internal web requests and return a JSON object containing the current hostname (which is the podname) and a randomly generated color string.
 This color string is used to display a box with that color displayed in the tile titled "Intra-cluster Communication".

 ### Networking